GallopingDino/localization-key-generator/README.md

 ![](/Documentation~/images/AutoKey.png)

 In the inspector window, you will see a simplified drawer for your LocalizedString.
 Select localization table and press `Generate` or just start typing localized text into a text field to generate key and create a new localization table entry.
-Press `Find` to generate a key and use it to search for an existing table entry.
+Or press `Find` to generate a key and use it to search for an existing table entry.

 Press `Regenerate` to change the key for the current entry.
 Press `✕` to remove current entry from localization table, `◯` to set entry reference empty without removing current entry from the table or `❐` to duplicate current entry with a new key.